-Bright Network member and Warwick undergraduate Nuri shares her insights on the Dentons’ application process.
+Bright Network member Nuri shares her insights on the Dentons’ application process.
+Read on for the Warwick undergraduate's top tips.

 At the start of my second year, I attended Bright Network Future Lawyers Top 100.
 The event was really helpful, especially if you don’t know where to start.